Flight Examiner Rating Course

 Applicants will receive confirmation of enrolment in a classroom workshop once they have submitted their workbook at the completion of eLearning Module 6 and it has been assessed by a CASA flight training examiner.

 Enrolment for a classroom workshop—via AviationWorx—must be received by CASA 21 calendar days prior to the date of the workshop.
+The ability to enroll will only become available in AviationWorx once you have completed all eLearning modules.
 Enrolments will be processed as they are received and some applicants may not be assigned their preferred date.
 If this occurs, you will be offered the next available workshop.

 |CASA office*||Course date*||Enrolments close||Latest Module 6 pass submission|